mediroozmeh/FPGA_BitonicSorting/README.md

 |  Local Size         |  LOCAL_SIZE_LIMIT / 2 |  Local size of each workgroup for each kernel |

-### Techniqes to improve performance:
+### Techniques to improve performance:

 ##### Burst Data Transfer:

-Off-chip memory access can be a serious bottlrneck in datacenter applications, sorting algorithms all are proper exampels to study this problems and experiment available techniques to improve overall performance.
-SDAccel implemnets built in function in OpenCL programming language which copy global to local memory in burst fashion and improve overall performance by taking advantage of full bidwidth of DDR.
+Off-chip memory access can be a serious bottleneck in datacenter applications, sorting algorithms all are proper examples to study this problems and experiment available techniques to improve overall performance.
+SDAccel implements built in function in OpenCL programming language which copy global to local memory in burst fashion and improve overall performance by taking advantage of full bit width of DDR.

 Following graph illustrates total number of transfers in two different scenario.
-One is the default code without any optimization and the second one is using burst data transfer(async_work_group_copy) which isolates the read and write operations from the computation part.
+One is the default code without any optimization and the second one is using burst data transfer (async_work_group_copy) which isolates the read and write operations from the computation part.